pippim/pippim.github.io/about.md

 - **Where** is Pippim located?
 - **When** was Pippim created?
 (The easiest question to answer!)
 - **Why** was Pippim created?
 - **How** was Pippim created?
-OK that doesn't begins with and "H" and not a "W" and that makes number 6.
+OK that doesn't begin with a "W".
+Plus that makes number 6 not 5.

 {% include image-right.html src="/assets/img/Ask Ubuntu profile.png"
    alt="Ask Ubuntu Profile"